DanChaltiel/DoubleFragmentViewpager/README.md

 ```

 ## Samples
-You can see get a sample project for Android Studio on <a href="https://github.com/DanChaltiel/DoubleFragmentViewpager/tree/master/DoubleViewpagerSample">Android Studio Sample</a>
+You can see get a sample project for Android Studio in the <a href="https://github.com/DanChaltiel/DoubleFragmentViewpager/tree/master/DoubleViewpagerSample">Android Studio Sample</a>

 ## Screenshots
-Example screenshot
+Example screenshot of the sample (with ugly colors) :

 <img src="images/screenshot.png">